-The subdivision request is for two (2) lots in keeping with the existing A-5a zoning.
-Although a dedicable water system is a requirement of the code, the DWS indicates that the property is not within the area of the existing service facilities, and it would be unreasonable for the subdividers alone to shoulder the costs associated with extending/upgrading the DWS system to service the subject property and the subdivided lots.
+The subdivision request is for two (2) lots in keeping with the existing A-20a zoning.
+Although a dedicable water system is a requirement of the code, the DWS indicates that the property is not within the existing service facilities and it would be unreasonable for the subdividers alone to shoulder the costs associated with extending/upgrading the DWS system to service the subject property.
 It would be unreasonable to expect the owners to construct the required service facilities upgrades and extensions to serve the lots.
 The request is for only two (2) lots, so this variance request is reasonable.
 Therefore, in lieu of constructing water system improvements to either extend/upgrade the DWS facilities or provide a private water system to DWS standards for the pending 2-lot subdivision, a more reasonable alternative can be allowed through Rule 22, Water Variance.